 Apart from economic development, the country has also grown into a culturally and socially accepted nation, one that welcomes people from all over the world.
 With some of the most employment opportunities, healthcare, and education benefits for its residents, there is no doubt why foreigners want to apply to work and live in Canada.

-With a decision as big as to move to Canada, questions about the budget you will require are just one of many different concerns you may have.
+With a decision as big as to move to Canada, questions about the cost of living in Canada and the budget you will require are just a few of the many different concerns you may have.
 From learning more about the cheapest places to live in Canada to the cost of buying a car, these questions will give you all the information you need.

 5 Frequently Asked Questions Answered: The Cost to Live in Canada